-If someone was responsible for the death of another either directly (in a criminal act) or by accident (such as in an accident at work or a medical negligence accident) you are likely to have a fatal accident claim for compensation.
+If someone was responsible for the death of another by accident (such as in an accident at work, road accident industrial disease or medical negligence) or by a deliberate act (criminal injury) – you are likely to have a fatal accident claim for compensation.

-In this post you will find links to all our articles explaining the steps to claiming UK fatal accident compensation – starting with the coroner’s inquest, who is entitled to claim compensation, the amounts you can claim and ending with how to find an experienced solicitor and fund your solicitor’s legal costs using insurance policies and no win no fee agreements.
+In this guide you will find links to all our articles explaining the steps to claiming fatal accident compensation.
+We explain the coroner’s inquest, discuss who is entitled to claim compensation and set out the compensation mounts the law allows you to claim.
+Finally – we describe the funding of your solicitor’s legal costs using insurance policies and no win no fee agreements.

 Why should you consider claiming fatal accident compensation?

 When a family member or loved one has died as a result of an accident or criminal act – the last thing you might wish to consider is the trauma of the process of claiming compensation from the person at fault for the death.

 Nonetheless, if the deceased was an income earner providing for his family, a mother caring for her children or even a grown up child supporting his parents – there are certain financial consequences which might cause you hardship unless compensation is received.